 Women, Land and LegacySM helps agricultural women come together to converse, listen and become empowered to act on their landscape and in their community.

-Through small group dialogue and focused conversation processes used by Women, Land, and LegacySM, Iowa agricultural women are given the opportunity to inform agencies and organizations of their strengths and needs and what specific outreach strategies would serve them best.
+Through small group dialogue and focused conversation processes used by Women, Land, and LegacySM, Iowa women are given the opportunity to learn their strengths and needs and what specific strategies would serve them best.

 Read more about this project and its impact under Findings & Reports.